watem-sedem/watem-sedem/docs/choices.rst

 A river segment is defined as a series of consequent river pixels.
 Mostly, a segment starts at a confluence of tributaries and it stops at the next confluence.
-CN-WS has the option to make a summary of the results based on the available river segment.
+WaTEM/SEDEM has the option to make a summary of the results based on the available river segment.
 For every segment the total sedimentinput, total discharge or the sediment concentration is calculated.